 Materials, Types, and Uses of Locking Plates Offered by Locking Plate Manufacturers

-Fracture repair has moved to the advanced step with the adoption and use of locking compression plates as an effective treatment for broken joints and bones. these provided many benefits as compared to outdated screw systems.
+Fracture repair has moved to the advanced step with the adoption and use of plates as an effective treatment for broken joints and bones. these provided many benefits as compared to outdated screw systems.
 Hence, they have become an essential part of any orthopedic surgery today.

 Common Types of Locking Plates Supplied